Klaviyo Pricing: The Honest Breakdown for 2026

 Extras

-Dedicated IPs, advanced Klaviyo data platform
+Dedicated IPs, advanced Klaviyo Customer Data Platform (CDP)

 I’ve worked with a few brands on Enterprise plans, typically those with 150,000+ profiles who need dedicated support for their sales team and advanced marketing analytics.
 The pricing negotiations were always custom and based on specific needs like dedicated IPs.

-While the dedicated account manager and priority support were game-changers for large-scale campaigns, the lack of transparent Klaviyo pricing structure made budgeting challenging.
+While the dedicated account manager and priority support were game-changers for large-scale campaigns, the lack of a transparent Klaviyo pricing structure made budgeting challenging.
 Every add-on seemed to come with additional Klaviyo fees that weren’t clear upfront.

 This is where I learned some expensive lessons.
 While Klaviyo’s base plans cover core features, I’ve encountered numerous hidden costs that inflated my bills.